 Long-term salinity trends have been tracked which, when examined within the context of the radial ground water movement, assist in identifying possible areas of or sources of salt water contamination.
-The 2013 keynote observation is the muting (or absence) of the large salinity swings historically prominent and as a result the 5-year traces are observed to flatten in appearance across the site.
+The 2014 keynote observation is the continued muting (or absence) of the large salinity swings historically prominent and as a result the 5-year traces are observed to flatten in appearance across the site.
 Even so, with such slow ground water movement being applied to a series of salinity values mostly below 10 ppt, small fluctuations can often cause the five-year trends to change direction (flip-flop) with a single year's data addition.
 With the large swings absent in most of the wells this year, we also see a pattern of more flattened traces in the salinity data.
-A discernable signature response muted in many of the wells was, however, noted again this year and coincides with the beginning of such behavior observed for three years running.

-Well BC MW1, up gradient of the brine pond, after a flattened 5-year trace through 2012, and with some swings in 2013, still reveals notable freshening at the end of 2013 and all of its measurements remain below 10 ppt.
+Well BC MW1, up gradient of the brine pond, after exhibiting a flattened 5-year trace through 2012, and with some swings in 2013, ending with a freshening trace persisting into the first quarter of 2014, now reveals a general upward trend although all of its measurements remain below 10 ppt.
 Well BC MW2, the intercept well immediately down gradient of the brine pond reveals a muted increasing five-year trace resulting from a return to lower salinities versus the wild swings experienced in 2011.
-This well shows the seasonal signature found in the pond well net, however, with the lower salinity values evident throughout the calendar year all below 10 ppt, this well shall continue to be observed closely because of its downgradient position, but the lower numbers commencing in 2012, keep the well off the identified site "watch list."
+The well is showing long-term lower salinity values evident throughout the calendar year all below 10 ppt since the 2011 swings.
+This well shall continue to be observed closely because of its downgradient position of the pond, but the lower numbers commencing in 2012 and persisting with BDL values for three years, keep the well off the identified site "watch list."

-Periphery well BC PW2 monitors an area of historical residual surface soil salt impact that has shallow ground water and this year's five-year trace continues to indicate a steady improving or freshening trend from 50 ppt to below 40 ppt.
+Periphery well BC PW2 monitors an area of historical residual surface soil salt impact that affects shallow ground water and this year's five-year trace continues to indicate a steady improving or freshening trend from 40 ppt to below 30 ppt.
 This area is up gradient of and therefore not associated with the current brine pond operations.

 Although it has in the past captured the most saline ground water on the site, BC MW3 is now exhibiting an essentially stable and decreasing trend.
-The slightly decreasing five-year trend varying around the 10 ppt cut-off is now revealing a continuing downswing trend despite the large swings of 2011.
-Former impacts from a historical 1991 brine piping leak appear to have completely passed this well now in a downgradient (southwesterly) direction as all of the measurements in 2013 are found below the 10 ppt cut-off.
+The slightly decreasing five-year trend varying around the 10 ppt cut-off is now revealing a continuing downward trend despite the large swings of 2011.
+Former impacts from a historical 1991 brine piping leak appear to have completely passed this well now in an easterly downgradient direction as all of the measurements in 2014 are again found below the 10 ppt cut-off.

 Five of the seven PW well series wells indicate decreasing or flat five-year salinity trends.
-Well BC PW7 reveals a continued upward trace driven primarily by the 2011 swings in the data, even with the mild improvements noted in the 2013 data.
+Well BC PW7 reveals a continued upward trace driven primarily by the 2010 lows in the data, even with the mild improvements noted since 2013.